Kindergarten-12th Grade Special Admission - Admissions and Records

 It is advisable to begin the application process at least eight (8) weeks prior to the start of the term.

 The term “special admission” applies to students who are currently enrolled in Kindergarten-12th grade.
-Kindergarten-9th grade students may register only in a limited number of course offerings.
-Students in Grades 10-12 may only enroll in Ohlone College courses that are UC/CSU transferable on a space available basis.
-These students must also meet any and all course prerequisites to be eligible for enrollment.
-For courses in English and Math, this usually requires the student taking an Ohlone Placement Test.
-Per Title 5 of the California Code of Regulations, Kindergarten-12th grade coursework may not be used to waive college prerequisites.
+These students may enroll in Ohlone College courses that are UC/CSU transferable on a space available basis.
+PE and ATHL classes are not available for any Kindergarten-12th grade student enrollment.
+Kindergarten-12th grade students must meet all course prerequisites to be eligible for enrollment.
+For courses in English and Math this usually requires that the student take an Ohlone Placement Test.
+Per Title 5 of the California Code of Regulations, Kindergarten- 12th grade coursework may not be used to waive college prerequisites.
 Parental and principal or school official approval is also required.
-PE and ATHL classes are not available for any Kindergarten-12th grade student enrollment.

-Kindergarten-12th grade students are exempted from paying the California Community college Enrollment Fees, but are subject to the Electronic Access Fee, Health Services Fee, and the optional Student Activity Fee.
+Kindergarten-12th grade students are exempt from paying the California Community College Enrollment Fee but are subject to the Electronic Access Fee, Health Services Fee, and the optional Student Activity Fee.
 Students who are enrolled exclusively in classes located on their high school campus are also exempt from the Electronic Access, Health Services, and Student Activity fees.
 Students who are enrolled in online only classes are subject to the Electronic Access Fee.
 See Fees.

 All Kindergarten-12th grade students are required to submit a new application packet every term.
 Kindergarten-12th grade students should refer to the Kindergarten-12th Grade Enrollment Steps and carefully follow the directions in the application packet to avoid delays in processing.